Rebalancing Contrastive Alignment with Bottlenecked Semantic Increments in Text-Video Retrieval: Limitations

-The fundamental issue of modality gap persists.
+\paragraph{Lack of modality alignment.} The fundamental issue of modality gap persists.
 Despite reducing the tension between the embeddings of text and video, the two modalities still reside in completely disjoint regions of the representation space.
-Our method alleviates the modality gap by offloading some of the gradient tension, but it does not align the two modalities in a meaningful way.
-The solution we propose does not explicitly enforce a shared representation space between text and video; rather, it reduces the gradient tension through the optimization of $\Delta_{ij}$.
+Our approach alleviates this problem by releasing the optimization tension exerted on anchor representations, thereby expanding the effective optimization range of each text anchor through multiple pair-specific increments $\Delta_{ij}$.
 As a result, the method mitigates the effects of the modality gap and reduces some noise, but it does not address the root cause of the misalignment between the two modalities.